 Short Course - Foundation

-This course covers all hand-building techniques, surface decoration and includes an introduction to throwing.
-You will explore the potential of test pieces towards the production of small-scale elementary ceramic pieces.
+You will explore the potential of test pieces towards the production of small-scale ceramic pieces of your own design.

 This course is not formally assessed.